Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Data and Methods

 At the beginning of each run, feature scaling is performed using a robust scaler.
 The scaler is fitted exclusively on the seed set and subsequently applied to the unlabeled pool and the fixed test set, ensuring that no information from unlabeled or test instances leak into the scaling process.
-The classifier architecture used within the AL loop is fixed to the best-performing supervised model identified by the steps described in Section \ref{subsec:ML} with tuned hyperparameters.
+The classifier architecture used within the AL loop is fixed to the best-performing supervised model identified by the steps described in Section~\ref{subsec:ML} with tuned hyperparameters.
 At each iteration, the model is retrained from scratch on the expanded labeled set to reflect the updated training distribution.

 Two query strategies are considered in this work: random sampling and margin sampling.
 Random sampling serves as a baseline, in which unlabeled instances are selected uniformly at random from the pool.
 Although simple, this strategy provides a reference against which the effectiveness of more informed querying can be evaluated.
 Margin sampling \citep{Balcan2007} is an uncertainty-based strategy that selects the instance for which the classifier is least confident.
 For probabilistic binary classifiers, this is quantified as the absolute difference between the predicted class probabilities.
 Instances with small margins lie closest to the decision boundary and are therefore expected to be the most informative for refining the classifier.
+In this setting, informativeness is defined with respect to improving the classifier's approximation of the heuristic decision boundary.
 Margin sampling represents a purely exploitative strategy, focusing on regions of maximal uncertainty in the current model.
 Both strategies operate within the same AL loop and are evaluated under identical conditions to ensure a fair comparison.

 For each run and each query strategy, the AL process proceeds iteratively for a fixed labeling budget of 70 queried instances.
 At every iteration, a single unlabeled instance is selected according to the AL strategy, removed from the pool, added to the labeled set along with its true label, and the classifier is retrained.
 Model performance is not evaluated after every query but instead recorded at regular intervals of five newly labeled instances.
 This aggregation interval reduces noise in the learning curves while preserving temporal resolution sufficient to capture performance trends.
 The stopping criterion is therefore budget-based rather than performance based, allowing learning trajectories to be compared across strategies.
 To account for stochastic variability arising from seed selection and model training, the entire procedure is repeated across 20 independent runs.
 Performance metrics are averaged across runs at each evaluation point, yielding mean learning curves and associated variability estimates.